serverlessworkflow/specification/dsl-reference.md

   name: sample-workflow
   version: '0.1.0'
 do:
-  checkup:
+  - checkup:
       for:
         each: pet
         in: .pets
         at: index
       while: .vet != null
       do:
-      name: checkForFleas
         listen:
           to:
             one:
               with:
                 type: com.fake.petclinic.pets.checkup.completed.v2
           output:
             to: '.pets + [{ "id": $pet.id }]'
 ```

 #### Listen